Sharpie is a well-known brand, but surprisingly I’ve never considered buying a whole colored set of their markers.

 I got the fine-point Sharpie markers set of 12 colors.
 They are available in single or dual-tip options:

-- work on paper, canvas, plastic, metal, and most other surfaces
+- Permanent ink marks on paper, plastic, metal, and most other surfaces

 I got this set, which cost around $11-15 on Amazon and is the most popular choice: